 Yes, I am one of those woo woos that gave up sugar.
 It worked for me, but should you quit sugar too?
 When I quit the sweet stuff I discovered how to cook, my skin cleared up, and I finally won the battle of the bloat.
 But none of that is why I quit sugar in the first place.
 In fact, the real reason might surprise you.
-Find out why I quit sugar and whether you should too.

 I had a really unhappy relationship with food…